bubbletroubles/PowerStig/Home.md

 # Welcome to PowerSTIG

-PowerSTIG is a project to aide customers that want or need to comply with DISA STIG's.
+PowerSTIG is a project to aid customers that want or need to comply with DISA STIG's.

 If you are interested in contributing to PowerSTIG, please go [here][Contributing].